kinskiwu/Trailblzrs/README.md

 ## 🗯️ Design Decisions

-- **Additional data for rendering parks**: : I added more park details, such as images and descriptions, to enhance the user experience on the park discovery page.
+- **Additional park data selected**: Park images and descriptions are included to provide additional content about the park, helping users select the ideal parks for their trip.

-- **React + Express + JavaScript**: Chosen for rapid development and straightforward implementation.
-This stack offers a good balance of flexibility and developer productivity for a project of this scope.
-In a larger production environment, additional tools like TypeScript or Next.js might be considered.
+- **React + Express + JavaScript**: Chosen for rapid development and straightforward implementation for a small project.
+In a larger production environment, more robust languages and frameworks such as TypeScript, Nest.js, and Next.js might be a better fit.

-- **MongoDB**: Selected for two primary reasons:
-  - The flexible schema accommodates the varying structure of trip data
-  - Built-in TTL indexes provide simple document expiration for caching (Not yet implemented)

-  While not as performant for caching as in memory DB like Redis, MongoDB offers a simpler architecture by keeping all data in one system.
+- **MongoDB**: Chosen for rapid development and support for a flexible schema structure, such as park and forecast data.
+It also provides a simple TTL index feature, which can be utilized for infrequent caching.
+In a larger application or when efficiency is more important, an in-memory database such as Redis might be a better fit.

-- **Embedded Park/Forecast Data in Trips**: Since park information and weather forecasts change over time, embedding this data in trip records preserves the exact information the user saw when planning.
-This approach ensures historical accuracy of itineraries even when external data sources change.
+- **Embedded Park/Forecast Data in Trips**: Since park information and weather forecasts change over time, embedding the data in trip records preserves the exact information the user saw when planning.

 ## 📄 Design Documentation